-On September 27, 2006, HT II received a license to operate as a SBIC under the SBIC program and is able to borrow funds from the SBA against eligible investments and regulatory capital.
+On September 27, 2006, HT II received a license to operate as a SBIC under the SBIC program and is able to borrow funds from the SBA against eligible investments and additional contributions to regulatory capital.
 Under the Small Business Investment Company Act and current SBA policy applicable to SBICs, a SBIC can have outstanding at any time SBA guaranteed debentures up to twice the amount of its regulatory capital.
-With our net investment of \$38.0 million in HT II as of December 31, 2014, HT II has the capacity to issue a total of \$41.2 million of SBA guaranteed debentures, subject to SBA approval, of which \$41.2 million was available at December 31, 2014.
-As of December 31, 2014, HT II has paid the SBA commitment fees and facility fees of approximately \$1.5 million and \$3.6 million, respectively.
-As of December 31, 2014 we held investments in HT II in 38 companies with a fair value of approximately \$109.5 million, accounting for approximately 10.7% of our total portfolio at December 31, 2014.
+With our net investment of \$44.0 million in HT II as of December 31, 2015, HT II has the capacity to issue a total of \$41.2 million of SBA guaranteed debentures, subject to SBA approval, of which \$41.2 million was outstanding as of December 31, 2015.
+As of December 31, 2015, HT II has paid the SBA commitment fees and facility fees of approximately \$1.5 million and \$3.6 million, respectively.
+As of December 31, 2015 we held investments in HT II in 32 companies with a fair value of approximately \$79.5 million, accounting for approximately 6.6% of our total portfolio.
+HT II held approximately \$128.3 million in assets and accounted for approximately 7.6% of our total assets prior to consolidation at December 31, 2015.

 On May 26, 2010, HT III received a license to operate as a SBIC under the SBIC program and is able to borrow funds from the SBA against eligible investments and additional contributions to regulatory capital.
-With our net investment of \$74.5 million in HT III as of December 31, 2014, HT III has the capacity to issue a total of \$149.0 million of SBA guaranteed debentures, of which \$149.0 million was outstanding as of December 31, 2014.
-As of December 31, 2014, HT III has paid commitment fees and facility fees of approximately \$1.5 million and \$3.6 million, respectively.
-As of December 31, 2014, we held investments in HT III in 39 companies with a fair value of approximately \$229.9 million accounting for approximately 22.5% of our total portfolio at December 31, 2014.
+With our net investment of \$74.5 million in HT III as of December 31, 2015, HT III has the capacity to issue a total of \$149.0 million of SBA guaranteed debentures, subject to SBA approval, of which \$149.0 million was outstanding as of December 31, 2015.
+As of December 31, 2015, HT III has paid commitment fees and facility fees of approximately \$1.5 million and \$3.6 million, respectively.
+As of December 31, 2015, we held investments in HT III in 44 companies with a fair value of approximately \$255.9 million accounting for approximately 21.3% of our total portfolio.
+HT III held approximately \$310.8 million in assets and accounted for approximately 18.5% of the Company's total assets prior to consolidation at December 31, 2015.

 SBICs are designed to stimulate the flow of private equity capital to eligible small businesses.
 Under present SBA regulations, eligible small businesses include businesses that have a tangible net worth not exceeding \$19.5 million and have average annual fully taxed net income not exceeding \$6.5 million for the two most recent fiscal years.
 In addition, SBICs must devote 25.0% of its investment activity to "smaller" enterprises as defined by the SBA.
 A smaller enterprise is one that has a tangible net worth not exceeding \$6.0 million and has average annual fully taxed net income not exceeding \$2.0 million for the two most recent fiscal years.
 SBA regulations also provide alternative size standard criteria to determine eligibility, which depend on the industry in which the business is engaged and are based on such factors as the number of employees and gross sales.
 According to SBA regulations, SBICs may make long-term loans to small businesses, invest in the equity securities of such businesses and provide them with consulting and advisory services.
-Through its wholly-owned subsidiaries HT II and HT III, we plan to provide long-term loans to qualifying small businesses, and in connection therewith, make equity investments.
+Through our wholly-owned subsidiaries HT II and HT III, we plan to provide long-term loans to qualifying small businesses, and in connection therewith, make equity investments.